encoredev/encore/docs/quick-start.md

 git push encore
 ```

-_Wow, you now have an app running in the cloud.
+_You now have an app running in the cloud.
 Congratulations! 🚀_

-Now head to [the Encore web application](https://app.encore.dev) where you can see production logs and traces, manage environments and configure the cloud hosting of your choice.
+Now open the [the Encore web application](https://app.encore.dev) where you can see production logs and traces, manage environments and configure the cloud hosting of your choice.

 ## What's next?